Nigeria Centre for Disease Control: Organisational structure

-Directorate

-The Centre is composed of six directorates.
+The Subnational Support Directorate is responsible for supporting public health activities at the subnational level (State and Local Government Area).
+The team leads and supports the establishment of subnational Public Health Emergency Operations Centre (PHEOC), coordinates the network of PHEOCs, builds capacity, advocates, sensitizes and monitors all PHEOCs and Laboratory network at subnational level.

 Workforce

 As of 2021, the NCDC has over 500 staff members who work across its three campuses.
-Several of its employees have at least one degree in the bachelor’s, master’s, or doctoral level.
+Several of its employees have at least one degree in the bachelor's, master's, or doctoral level.

-The various job roles at NCDC are in line with Nigeria’s public service rules and include Surveillance and Epidemiology Officer, Laboratory Scientist, Data Officer/Manager, Research Coordinator, Program Officer/Manager, Health Communicator, Response Officer, Scientific Officer, and Project Coordinator.
+The various job roles at NCDC are in line with Nigeria's public service rules and include Surveillance and Epidemiology Officer,Medical laboratory Scientist, Data Officer/Manager, Research Coordinator, Program Officer/Manager, Health Communicator, Response Officer, Scientific Officer, and Project Coordinator.

 In addition to full-time employment, the NCDC also offers positions for short-term consultancies, internships, and fellowships for applicants worldwide throughout various times of each year.

 Nigeria Field Epidemiology Training Program (NFETP)

 The Nigeria Field Epidemiology Training Program (NFETP) is a two-year field-based training and service program in applied epidemiology and public health that helps participants to build their capacity in strengthening disease surveillance and response systems.
 It trains medical epidemiology residents, public health laboratory residents, and veterinary epidemiology residents for leadership positions nationally and globally.
 There are over 300 graduates of the program working in public health across Nigeria.

 It is managed by NCDC in partnership with the African Field Epidemiology Network and with support from the United States Centers for Disease Control and Prevention.

 Since 2016, the NCDC and NFETP have held a yearly annual scientific conference in Abuja.
 It has provided a platform for experts in the epidemiology field to convey new knowledge to advance public health science.
-In 2021, the conference was renamed the ‘Nigerian Conference of Applied and Field Epidemiology’ (NICAFE).
+In 2021, the conference was renamed the 'Nigerian Conference of Applied and Field Epidemiology' (NICAFE).

 Graduates and residents of the NFETP are involved at the strategic, technical, and operational levels in the response to epidemic-prone and pandemic-prone diseases.
 They operate under various roles to serve different capacities within contact tracing, risk communications, infection prevention and control, surveillance, and coordination.